 Registered Disability Savings Plan

 The RDSP is generally comparable to the RESP (see Section III) and is intended to encourage saving for the long-term financial security of a person eligible for the disability tax credit.
-An RDSP may be set up by the disabled person, one of his/her parents or his/her legal representative.24 Once it has been set up, anyone can contribute to it up to a lifetime maximum of $200,000 per beneficiary.
+An RDSP may be set up by the disabled person, or if the person is a minor, one of his/her parents or his/her legal representative.22 Once it has been set up, anyone can contribute to it up to a lifetime maximum of $200,000 per beneficiary.
 There is no annual limit.
 Contributions may be made until the end of the year the beneficiary attains 59 years of age.

 RDSP contributions are eligible for the CDSG, up to the following amounts: